 Feed your hunger for knowledge and quench your thirst at the same time at one of the festival’s wine, beer or mixology seminars.
 An intoxicating (literally) blend of learning and alcohol tastings, Disneyland Food & Wine Festival seminars are a fun, informative and tasty way to discover more about your drink of choice in around 45 minutes.

 Seating is limited, so reservations are required.
 These events are incredibly popular, so book ahead of time using the online reservation system to reserve your spot.
 Most seminars are priced at a reasonable $25 per person.
-However, there are also a few seminars held at the Disneyland hotels, namely the Grand Californian Hotel & Spa and Disneyland Hotel, that are $75 and $95 each.
+However, there are also a few seminars held at the Disneyland Hotel that are more expensive.

 Here is what’s on tap: